Nokia investors tell CEO their patience running thin

 "That's $300 rather than the $600 models.
 That's where customers in emerging markets and first-time buyers will be looking."

-Analysts were more hopeful about prospects for Nokia's Lumia 521, a low-end smartphone, due to go on sale at Walmart (WMT.N) later this month at an unsubsidised price of under $150.
+Analysts were more hopeful about prospects for Nokia's Lumia 521, a low-end smartphone, due to go on sale at Walmart later this month at an unsubsidized price of under $150.

 "They've lost the battle in expensive smartphones to Apple and Samsung.
 And at the low end, they have very strong competition from the Chinese.
 But there's still a possibility to fight in emerging markets," Rehle said.